wheelo/webpack-config/README.md

 ## Usage
 [I've just tranfered all config files to the `build` folder.]
-The `build` folder almost includes all config files your projects need, the environment of `development` and `production` are distinguished as you will see.
-Bascically, **webpack.config.js**, **webpack.dev.config.js** are treated as the entries of `development` and `production` environment, you should first check them out.
+The `build` folder almost includes all config files your projects need, the environment of `development` and `production` are distinguished.
+Bascically, `webpack.config.js`, `webpack.dev.config.js` are treated as corresponding entries of the distinguished environment, go check them out.

 ```sh
 >> npm start